Introduction

 Glare analysis results are displayed on the Site Configuration Components & Results page after an analysis is submitted in the Editor.
 Results are displayed in the following sections:

-The various properties and component parameters should be verified before utilizing glare analysis results, to ensure their accuracy.
+Configuration settings and component parameters should be verified before using glare analysis results, to ensure their accuracy.

 Result Header Section